-In order to get your money transmitter’s business license, you’ll need a bond.
+In order to get your Money Order Seller and Money Transmitter license business license, you’ll need a Virginia Money Transmitter Bond.

 The applicant should verify the bond amount with the obligee before applying for the bond to ensure the bond amount is correct.